This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Notice

-The difference between WHERE and HAVING is that WHERE filters data before grouping, while HAVING filters data after grouping.
-Finally, the entire SQL query result is returned.
+The difference between WHERE and HAVING is that WHERE filters data before grouping, while HAVING filters the results after grouping to finally return the query result of the entire SQL statement.

 Create a test table and add test data